parakeet-games/mapple/README.md

 ## Writing hints
 - Hints should avoid naming things specific to the country.
 - Hints should avoid painting the country in a negative light.

+## Notes
+- The 2/18 - 2/24 challenges were originally supposed to be for 2/12 - 2/18.
+But MAPPLE was having issues and falling back on the default challenge instead during that period and possibly before.
+So on 2/18, those challenges were moved six days forward.

 ## Setup